FirehoseWeekend/install-guide/nitrous.md

 In the window with the dollar sign, run this command.

-**NOTE:** this will take a while
+**NOTE:** this will take a while (it hung for 18 minutes for me so hang in there and wait until it says "Successfully installed nokogiri-1.6.1")

 ```
-gem install nokogiri -- --use-system-libraries
+gem install nokogiri
 ```

 In the window with the dollar sign, run this command.